 To provide you with the best possible experience, please switch to a supported browser e.g.

 Bexsero offers flexible dosing options, allowing for integration into the routine vaccination schedule1,2

 aFirst dose should be given no earlier than 2 months of age.
 The safety and efficacy of Bexsero in infants less than 8 weeks of age has not yet been established.
 No data are available.

 bIn case of delay, the booster should not be given later than 24 months of age.

 cThe need for, and timing of, further booster doses has not yet been determined.

 dNo data are available for adults above 50 years of age.

 As with many vaccines, healthcare professionals should be aware that a temperature elevation may occur following vaccination of infants and children (less than 2 years of age).
 Prophylactic administration of antipyretics at the time of or closely after vaccination can reduce the incidence and intensity of postvaccination febrile reactions.
 Antipyretic medication should be initiated according to local guidelines in infants and children (less than 2 years of age).

-BEXSERO can be given concomitantly with any of the following vaccine antigens (either as monovalent or as combination vaccines):
+Bexsero can be co-administered with any of the following vaccine antigens, either as a monovalent or as combination vaccines1,2: